KN1GHTLIGHT/KN1GHTLIGHT/README.md

 >✧

 BYI/BYF
+- I tend to be very quiet at first but once I get to know you i'll talk too much 😅
 - I have really bad social anxiety
 - I have ADHD so I stuggle to tell peoples tones and I have a short attention span